Easter 2020: April 12, 9:00 & 10:30am

 This unusual season has many people looking for answers to life’s deepest questions and wondering if there is any hope.
 In the week leading up to Easter, we're going to show them how Christ has impacted our lives.
 Click to learn how!#JesusChangedMyLife

-At long last we are ready and excited to begin taking steps toward regathering in our building beginning on June 14th.
+At long last we are ready and excited to begin taking steps toward regathering in our building.
 We know everyone won’t be ready for that at the same time.
 That’s why, in the days ahead there will be 3 places to worship on Sunday.
 All 3 reflect non-negotiable values of Doxology.
 So pick the one you need for now, and make it great.

 In Community: Some of us aren’t ready for that kind of gathering but are able to take a different “in-person” step.
 A few of us are ready for the larger gathering but realize we’re in perfect position to host an in-person gathering for our community group or neighbors in our backyard, on a patio, or even in our home.
 For the foreseeable future, we’re planning to continue to produce an online gathering that is identical in content to the service in our building but filmed with these gatherings in mind.
 This could be an unbelievably strategic way to “be Doxology” on location in your neighborhood.